-Marjorie Hudson was born in a small town in Illinois, grew up in Washington, D.C., and now lives in Chatham County, North Carolina.
-Hudson’s stories, essays, and poems explore themes of loss, conflict, and a yearning for community deeply threaded through American history and contemporary life.
+Marjorie Hudson was born in a small town in Illinois, grew up in Washington, D.C., and now lives on her husband’s family farm in Chatham County, North Carolina.
+Hudson’s stories, essays, and poems explore themes of attachment to the land and a yearning for community deeply threaded through American history and contemporary life.

-Accidental Birds of the Carolinas, a PEN/Hemingway Honorable Mention for Distinguished First Fiction and a Novello Literary Award Finalist, is her debut story collection, 7 stories and a novella connected by place, exploring newcomers and old timers, community and transformation in the rural South.
-Called “A field guide to the human species in transition” (Doris Betts), Hudson’s collection has inspired reviewers to invoke comparisons to the writing of Thomas Hardy, Isabelle Allende, and Alice Munro.
+In 2011, Hudson published her first story collection, Accidental Birds of the Carolinas, which becam a PEN/Hemingway Honorable Mention for Distinguished First Fiction, a Novello Literary Award Finalist, and Perpetual Folly Best Story Collection of the Year.
+Called “A field guide to the human species in transition” (Doris Betts), Hudson’s writing has evoked reviewer comparisons to Thomas Hardy, Isabelle Allende, and Alice Munro.
 Read the title story online at Accidental Birds of the Carolinas.

 Hudson’s poetry, fiction, and essays have been published in many journals and magazines, including Story, Storytelling Magazine, Garden & Gun, Yankee, West Branch, National Parks, American Land Forum, and North Carolina Literary Review.
 Hudson writes lyrically on topics ranging from pond fishing to Sufi dancing, extraordinary dogs to English explorers, the artist’s life to the life of the monarch butterfly.
 Her work has been collected in five anthologies.
 See Books for anthology and book descriptions and links.